 - Any roads, lands, or grassy areas where there is not a marked employee/student parking space

-Applications for Special Medical Parking Permits are available at the Public Safety Office.
-The application must be returned with appropriate documentation from medical personnel.
+Applications for medical parking permits are available at the Public Safety Office.
+The Special Medical Parking Permit Application must be returned with appropriate documentation from medical personnel.
 Generally, you will receive a response to your application within 3-5 business days.